JatinSharma2821/Jatin-Sharma/README.md

 - 👋 Hi, I’m Jatin Sharma.
-- 🌱 I’m currently learning C++ .
+- 🌱 I’m currently learning C++ and Full Stack Web Development.
 I can code well in Python
 - 👀 I want to help people by developing bionic organs.

 - 💞️ I’m looking to collaborate on projects that requires python or C++ ( basic ) to solve issues.